Play and Sing the Best of the Beach Boys

 Album Review:

-Released in 1973 at the height of the Nixon Watergate scandal, The Watergates Play and Sing the Best of the Beach Boys features no Beach Boys tracks and is one of the first 70s surf releases spurred by nostalgia for the previous decade.
+Released in 1973 at the height of the Nixon Watergate scandal, The Watergates Play and Sing the Best of the Beach Boys features no Beach Boys tracks but is one of the first 70s surf releases spurred by nostalgia for the previous decade.
 Everything here sounds solidly First Class ('Beach Baby') and Sha Na Na-like.

 CHOICE CUTS: